bryanoliveira/cellular-automata/README.md

 <img src="docs/100x100.gif" align="right">

 A [Cellular Automata](https://en.wikipedia.org/wiki/Cellular_automaton) program built with C++, CUDA and OpenGL.
 It's built to run on a GPU but it also supports CPU-only execution (mainly for relative speedup comparisons).
-On the right there's an example execution of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) on a 100x100 grid randomly initialized.
+On the right there's an example execution of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) on a 100x100 randomly initialized grid.

 The main objective of this project is to allow scaling up to a fairly large number of cells while maintaining the code legibility and allowing for further customizations.
 It supports command line arguments to set up quick configs (run `./automata -h` for details) like headless mode (which is significantly faster) and initial patterns (which can be loaded from the `patterns` folder).
 It doesn't yet support the definition of evolution rules at runtime, but I'm working on that.